Awni00/decentralized-MARL-general-cts-spaces/README.md

-# Decentralized Multi-Agent Reinforcement Learning
+# Decentralized Multi-Agent Reinforcement Learning: Convergence to Team-Optimality

-This repository studies and implements the decentralized multi-agent reinforcement learning algorithms from the paper:
+This repository contains code associated with this [paper](https://www.awni.xyz/files/marl_report.pdf) studying the convergence of a decentralized multi-agent reinforcement learning algorithm to team-optimality.

->G. Arslan and S. Yüksel, **Decentralized Q-Learning for Stochastic Teams and Games**, *IEEE Trans.
-Automatic Control*, vol. 62, pp. 1545 - 1558, April 2017
+The repository includes the following:

 - `multi_agent_learning.py`: module implementing the multi-agent Q-learning algorithm.